garrett-mcclay/OPython-Init/Lesson 1 - Introduction to Python/Optional Installing IDE and GitHub Basics.md

    *   Step 3: Verify Installation
        *   After selecting the interpreter, you can create a Python file in your project, write a simple script like print("Hello, World!"), and run it to verify that the interpreter is set up correctly.

+## GitHub Basics

+1. Forking a Repository on GitHub
+   *   Forking creates a personal copy of someone else's repository on your GitHub account.
+Here are the steps:
+   *   Step 1: Log in to GitHub
+       *   Go to GitHub and log in to your account.
+If you don't have one, create an account first.
+   *   Step 2: Find the Repository to Fork
+       *   Navigate to the repository you want to fork by searching for it or using a direct link.
+   *   Step 3: Fork the Repository
+       *   At the top-right corner of the repository page, click the Fork button.
+This will create a copy of the repository under your GitHub account.
+       *   Once you've forked the repository, you’ll have a personal copy of it in your account.
+Now, let’s move on to cloning it.

+2. Cloning the Forked Repository
+   *   Cloning a repository means downloading it to your local machine so you can work on it using your IDE (PyCharm in this case).

+   *   Step 1: Get the Clone URL
+       *   After forking, go to your GitHub profile and find the forked repository.
+       *   Click on the Code button, which will show a dropdown with several clone options (HTTPS, SSH, or GitHub CLI).
+Copy the URL (choose HTTPS for simplicity unless you are using SSH).
+   *   Step 2: Open PyCharm
+       *   Launch PyCharm.
+   *   Step 3: Start a New Project from Version Control
+       *   On the PyCharm start screen, select Get from VCS (Version Control System).
+       *   If PyCharm is already open, go to File > New > Project from Version Control.
+   *   Step 4: Paste the Repository URL
+       *   In the window that appears, paste the repository URL you copied from GitHub (e.g., https://github.com/your-username/repo-name.git).
+   *   Step 5: Choose a Directory to Clone Into
+       *   Select the directory on your local machine where you want the repository to be cloned.
+PyCharm will create a project folder for it.
+       *   Click Clone.
+   *   Step 6: Wait for the Repository to Download
+       *   PyCharm will clone the repository, download its contents, and set up the project.
+3. Configuring and Managing Your Project in PyCharm
+   *   Once the repository is cloned into PyCharm, you'll need to configure the environment and manage your workflow.

+   *   Step 1: Configure the Python Interpreter
+       *   Go to File > Settings > Project: [project_name] > Python Interpreter.
+       *   If the project requires a specific Python version or environment, you can set it here.
+       *   You can add a virtual environment or use an existing interpreter like Anaconda.
+   *   Step 2: Pull Latest Changes (Optional)
+       *   If the original repository (the upstream repo) is being updated frequently, you may want to keep your fork updated.
+       *   In PyCharm, go to VCS > Git > Pull to pull the latest changes from your fork (or the original repository if you've added it as a remote).
+   *   Step 3: Start Coding!
+       *   At this point, the repository is ready in your IDE.
+You can now open files, edit code, and write new features.
+4. Making Changes, Committing, and Pushing
+   *   Once you make changes to the repository, you’ll want to commit and push them to your fork on GitHub.

+   *   Step 1: Make Your Code Changes
+       *   Open any file, make the necessary changes, and save them.
+   *   Step 2: Commit the Changes
+       *   Go to VCS > Commit (or use the keyboard shortcut Ctrl+K on Windows/Linux or Cmd+K on macOS).
+       *   In the commit dialog box, you can:
+           *   Write a commit message describing the changes.
+           *   Select the files you want to include in the commit (if you edited multiple files).
+           *   Optionally run a code analysis or reformat the code before committing.
+       *   Once you’ve filled out the commit message and selected files, click Commit.
+   *   Step 3: Push Your Changes to GitHub
+       *   To push the committed changes to your fork on GitHub, go to VCS > Git > Push (or use the shortcut Ctrl+Shift+K on Windows/Linux or Cmd+Shift+K on macOS).
+       *   PyCharm will push the changes to the remote repository.
+5. Keeping Your Fork Up to Date (Optional)
+   *   If the original repository (referred to as upstream) is actively maintained, you may want to pull in changes from the original project into your fork.

+   *   Step 1: Add the Original Repository as an Upstream Remote
+       *   Open the terminal in PyCharm by going to View > Tool Windows > Terminal.

+       *   Use the following command to add the upstream repository (the original repository you forked from) as a remote:
+           *   git remote add upstream https://github.com/original-owner/repository.git
+   *   Step 2: Fetch and Merge Changes
+       *   To fetch updates from the upstream repository and merge them into your local copy, run:
+           *   git fetch upstream
+           *   git merge upstream/main
+       *   Replace main with the branch name if it's different (e.g., master).

+   *   Step 3: Push Updates to Your Fork
+       *   Once you've merged the changes, push the updated code to your fork on GitHub:
+           *   git push origin main